woocommerce/woocommerce-admin/readme.txt

 - Dev: Task list - add a shortcut back to store setup. #4853
 - Dev: Update the colors of the illustrations in the welcome modal. #4945
 - Enhancement: Add eWAY to Payment Setup for AU/NZ Stores. #4947
+- Tweak: Remove the Composite products option from the onboarding wizard #4703

 = 1.4.0 2020-07-22 =
 - Fix: Update returning customer total to include customers whose first order was within the report date range #4430